dbolanos-s/ux_ab_testing_analysis_complete/research/experiment_design.md

 ### UX Metrics

-**Primary**
+**Primary Metric**
-- Checkout Completion Rate.
+- Checkout Completion Rate (conversion)

-**Secondary**
+**Secondary Metrics**
-- Task Completion Rate.
+- Task Completion Rate
-- Time on Task.
+- Time on Task (should not increase)

-**Guardrails**
+**Guardrail Metrics** (protect against negative side effects)
-- Error Rate.
+- Error Rate
-- Customer Effort Score (CES).
+- Customer Effort Score (CES)
-- Accessibility issues.
+- Accessibility compliance (WCAG violations)
-- Abandonment.
+- Abandonment Rate

 ## 5. Integrity Statement

-The public marketing A/B dataset compares an advertising treatment with a PSA control.
+**Data source:** Public marketing A/B test (Kaggle) comparing an advertising treatment (`ad`) with a PSA control (`psa`).

-The UX variants in `design/` are a **conceptual demonstration** of how the statistical framework could be transferred to a UX feature experiment.
-The Kaggle observations are not presented as having been generated from these prototypes.
+**UX variants:** The checkout prototypes in `design/` are a **conceptual demonstration** of how the statistical framework can transfer to UX experimentation.
+These prototypes were not the source of the observed data—they illustrate the methodology.

+**No conflation:** This research project clearly separates:
+1. The empirical analysis of public marketing data
+2. The methodological transfer to a hypothetical UX experiment

+Both are presented as case studies in applied experimentation, not as evidence that the prototypes generated the public results.